aery32/aery32/README.md

 ## Quick start

-To start a new project clone the Aery32 framework into the desired directory (or use download link above)
+To start a new project, git clone the Aery32 framework into the desired directory (or use the download link above)

     git clone git://github.com/aery32/aery32.git myproject
     cd myproject

-Put your C source files under `src/` directory and define those in $(sources) variable in Makefile.
+Put your C source files under `src/` directory and define those in [sources variable in Makefile](https://github.com/aery32/aery32/blob/master/Makefile#L55).
 Header files you can put under `include/` or `src/`.
 You can start by editing `src/main.c`.
-If you prefer C++ over C, change the $(CC) variable in Makefile to avr32-g++.
+If you prefer C++ over C, change the [CC variable in Makefile](https://github.com/aery32/aery32/blob/master/Makefile#L66) to avr32-g++.

 To compile the project just call